 Last week I was sitting in an outdoors venue, Catawba Meadows Park in Morganton, NC, listening to Bluegrass Music at the eleventh annual Red, White and Bluegrass Festival.

-from the Red, White and Bluegrass website photos
+A sample photo from the 2007 performance from the Red, White and Bluegrass website photos |

 Yes, he did and that man's family made the best banana brandy ever.
 While I was mulling that taste over in my mind, he went on to tell a story.